-Making websites for our fragmented web
+Making websites for the fragmented web

 The web is changing all the time.
 Whether visitors are using a laptop,